-In this section, we study the solvers for (1) and (2).
+In this section, we study the solvers for the two formulations above (Eq.
+(1) and (2)).
 Before we start, note that the two formulations are very similar.
-In particular, let $\tilde{S} = S - S_0$ , the selection formulation (2) is equivalent to
+In particular, let $\tilde{S} = S - S_0$, the selection formulation (2) is equivalent to

-Given the similarity between (1) and (3), we can focus on solving the former and then applying the same technique on the latter.
+Given the similarity between Eq.
+(1) and (3), we can focus on solving the former and then applying the same technique on the latter.